Long Beach, Tofino and the middle of nowhere

 Our last stop before Parksville was in Cathedral Grove.
 This section of the highway is really interesting.
 Suddenly you are surrounded by incredibly tall trees and the sun disappears above their branches.
 We pulled over in the parking spots alongside the highway and walked along the little paths to check out the forest.
 The trees are magnificent.
 The trees are so old and so tall, so when you see one toppled over it is really surprising.
 They have been here for hundreds of years and then suddenly one just falls down.
 One massive tree fell quite recently and created quite a mess.
 A large section of the trail was blocked off because a tree had uprooted and pulled the ground away with it, smashing into a little wooden bridge.
 So our walk was much shorter than anticipated.

-We walked along the resort's beach briefly then decided to get some dinner.
+We finally got to the resort in Parksville and walked along the resort's beach briefly then decided to get some dinner.
 We had found a coupon in one of the ferry brochures for a discount at White Spot so we wanted to use it.
 We had a nice dinner then just retired to our beautiful room to relax and check out the GPS map from our gravel road journey today.